Fauzanmhr/Fauzanmhr/README.md

 - 👋 Hi, I’m @Fauzanmhr
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Server
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning html-css
-- 💞️ I’m looking to collaborate on elon musk
+- 💞️ I’m looking to collaborate with elon musk
 - 📫 How to reach me just pray to god and say i want meet fauzanmhr.

 <!---